 8. Your meta descriptions are blank, boring or irrelevant

-If you look at some of your rankings in Google – what does your meta descriptions read?
+If you look at some of your rankings in Google – what do your meta descriptions read?
 Are they enticing?
 Provoke curiosity?
 Demand action?
 If you leave your meta description is left blank Google will pull content from the page.
-In many cases the blurb they pull doesn’t make sense or it could be text from the navigation.
+In many cases, the blurb they pull doesn’t make sense or it could be text from the navigation.

 9. Your site goes after too many topics

 Google ranks a site based on several metrics and one of those is relevancy.
 Google loves experts and sites that cater to a specific topic.
 If your site speaks on several different topics it is less likely to rank.
 If you are an expert on several topics it is better to build separate sites.

 10. Site speed is slow